projnanda/projnanda/faq_nanda.md

 The NANDA Index operates through a three-layer architecture:

-1. **Index Layer (Anchor Tier)**: Stores minimal, essential information (≤120 bytes per record) including agent IDs, metadata URLs, and routing pointers
+1. **Index Layer (Anchor Tier)**: Stores minimal, essential information (â‰¤120 bytes per record) including agent IDs, metadata URLs, and routing pointers
 2. **AgentFacts Layer (Metadata Distribution Tier)**: Contains detailed, verifiable information about each agent's capabilities, endpoints, and credentials
 3. **Dynamic Resolution Layer (Adaptive Routing Tier)**: Handles real-time endpoint discovery and load balancing

 When you want to find an agent, the process works like this:
-AgentName → NANDA Index → AgentAddr → AgentFacts → Agent Endpoint
+AgentName â†’ NANDA Index â†’ AgentAddr â†’ AgentFacts â†’ Agent Endpoint

 ## What makes the NANDA Index different from existing solutions?